 - Rucksack with waterproof liner for the jungle and mountain section (there is a 10kg small plane allowance on internal flights)

 - Duffle bag for flying and keeping everything inside

 - Dry bags to keep clothes in

 - Sleeping bag liner made of cotton or silk

 - Sleeping clothes, light and long sleeved (cotton)

-- Trekking clothes either lightweight long pants and shirt or t shirt and shorts, plus a change of clothes (Will be wet all the time, must be quick drying)
+- Trekking clothes - either lightweight long trousers and shirt or t-shirt and shorts, plus a change of clothes (quick drying)

 - Penknife and small repair kit, tape, cable ties etc

 - Bowl, mug, plastic cutlery, penknife, cable ties and small repair kit

 - Light rope to use as a drying line for wet clothes